Jack-Coutts/ThyCa_Multimorbidity_UKBB/README.md

-## Thyroid cancer comorbidity identification in the UK Biobank dataset.
+# Assessing Thyroid Cancer multimorbidity using the UK Biobank database

+***Abstract:*** *Thyroid cancer is ......
+Significant role of multimorbidity in thyroid cancer mortality but little is\
+known.
+Unsupervised machine learning techniques *

 Analysis conducted using the QMUL HPC known as Apocrita.